-Gatineau, QC / Ottawa, ON
+Zibi Gatineau, QC / Ottawa, ON

-2.6 2.7

 Our Impact Integration

 Renewed commitment to stated positive community outcomes

 While achieving positive social and environmental outcomes has always been our part of our process, we have created an Acquisition Checklist to assist the investments team in determining the impact an investment can have.
 The checklist is a step-by-step approach to determining our impact intentions with the potential investment.

 Impact Integration Throughout Our Portfolio

 Investment & Impact Underwriting

-1

 As part of our due diligence procedures, financial and impact underwriting are simultaneously conducted and follow parallel approaches.

-2

 Using our Acquisition Checklist, we identify opportunities for impact that align with Dream's three impact verticals.

-3
+We seek to maximize both the impact and financial return of the investment.
+We create impact pathways and continuously We create impact pathways and continuously monitor performance against impact targets.

 We establish concrete metrics and outcomes against a baseline.
 We evaluate opportunities to improve on the baseline, the cost to implement and potential benefits of implementation.

-4 5 We create impact pathways and continuously monitor performance against impact targets.
 We are strengthening our commitment by presenting the investment to Dream's Investment Committee and hosting internal strategy sessions on impact to help us determine how we can maximize value and contribute to the community.
 The Investment Committee's role is to approve investments that meet both our financial and impact goals and hold the project team accountable.
 Formalizing this process within our Impact Management System and creating transparency in our decision-making process will result in improved outcomes and enhanced accountability in creating impact.
 Dream's integration of impact investing begins at the outset of our investment process.
 The Acquisition Checklist is a crucial first step in brainstorming and determining our impact pathways for the investment.
 "We invest with purpose, seeking to maximize both the impact and financial return of each investment."